 Academic Technology regularly holds workshops to help faculty better integrate technology with their teaching.
 These workshops will focus on making in-person, hybrid, and online classes as engaging as possible for faculty-student interaction and student-student interaction using the resources and tools available at Santa Clara.

-The Instructional Technology team will be offering the summer workshop series below to support Santa Clara faculty members and their continued innovations with digital tools in support of their teaching, and student learning and engagement.
+The Instructional Technology team will be offering the workshops below to support Santa Clara faculty members as they innovate with digital tools in support of student learning and engagement.
+This December, there two special focuses:

 View the calendar to sign up!